Conservative Laestadianism: Divisions

-At the beginning of the 20th century, Laestadianism broke into three branches: The Firstborn Laestadianism, Reawakening and Conservative Laestadianism.
+At the beginning of the 20th century, Laestadianism broke into three branches: The Firstborn Laestadianism, Reawakening, and Conservative Laestadianism.
 After this major schism, several other groups have also departed from Conservative Laestadianism.
 It nevertheless remains the largest branch of Laestadianism.

 Dissociation and exclusivity

-Conservative Laestadianism's leadership rigidly adheres to the teaching that all other Christian groups, including other Laestadian sub-groups, even those doctrinally identical to Conservative Laestadians, are heretical and have no place in the Kingdom of Heaven.
+Conservative Laestadianism's leadership firmly adheres to the teaching that all other Christian groups, including other Laestadian sub-groups, even those doctrinally identical to Conservative Laestadians, are heretical and have no place in the Kingdom of Heaven.

 Doctrine

 The central teaching of Conservative Laestadianism, like the movement as a whole, is the declaration of forgiveness of sins whereby members proclaim to one another, "You can believe all sins forgiven in Jesus' name and precious blood," or similar words.
 Upon receiving this rite, a believer is said to receive the Holy Spirit allowing him or her to be saved from eternal damnation on the basis that God forgets all sins when they have been forgiven.
 This rite is also called the power of the "keys of the kingdom."

 Conservative Laestadians believe that God has given the gift of faith to every child born in the world, although in their world view only Conservative Laestadians actually accept the gift.

 Conservative Laestadians often have large families due to their belief that contraception is a sin.
 They believe that God is the lord of birth and death.
 They do not have a television at home because of the showing of what is viewed as offensive and sinful programing.
 They do not drink alcohol or listen to pop music.
-Recently however, the Internet is blurring the line between television and no television as many watch television programming on the Internet.
+Recently, however, the Internet is blurring the line between television and no television as many watch television programming on the Internet.

 Conservative Laestadians have about 780 preachers and 120 priests.
 LLC has about 68 preachers.
 All preachers among Conservative Laestadianism are men.

 Distribution

 Conservative Laestadianism is located mainly in northern Europe and North America.
 Small congregations can be found in Africa, southern Europe and South America.
-There are about 115,000 Conservative Laestadians, most of them in Finland, United States and Sweden.
+There are about 115,000 Conservative Laestadians, most of them in Finland, the United States and Sweden.
 Most (80,000-150,000) are in Finland.
 Conservative Laestadians organize big summer services every year.
 It is the biggest religious event in Nordic countries.
 About 70,000 guests come from all over the world.
 Conservative Laestadianism does mission work in 16 countries: Ecuador, Estonia, Finland, Germany, Great Britain, Hungary, Canada, Kenya, Latvia, Norway, Russia, Spain, Sweden, Switzerland, Togo and the United States.

 Congregations in North America are located in the following provinces and states:

 Canada: Alberta, British Columbia, Ontario and Saskatchewan.

-USA: Alaska, Arizona, California, Colorado, Connecticut, Florida, Illinois, Michigan, Minnesota, Montana, North Dakota, Oregon, Washington, and Wyoming.
+United States: Alaska, Arizona, California, Colorado, Connecticut, Florida, Illinois, Michigan, Minnesota, Montana, North Dakota, Oregon, Washington, and Wyoming.